Early Views of Cahuenga Pass

 Pacific Electric Red Cars - Cahuenga Pass

-(1948)* - View of Cahuenga Pass showing one road of cars end to end heading into the City from the San Fernando Valley during rush hour traffic, with Pacific Red Car tracks at left.
+(1948)* - View of Cahuenga Pass during rush hour, showing a line of cars bumper to bumper heading into the city from the San Fernando Valley, with Pacific Red Car tracks on the left.

 Historical Notes